 It is important to note that this does not mean that the step-parent must subordinate his entire conduct with respect to the child to the preferences of the non-resident parent.
 In the case of the first type of potential harm, outlined earlier, fiduciary places certain duties with the step-parent, such as the responsibility — limited in scope — to protect the interests of the non-resident parent (and child) in having an uninterrupted relationship.
 In the case of the second type of potential harm, fiduciary generates duties aimed at protecting the deep religious sentiments of the non-resident parent, which also have an effect on the relationship with his child.
 The remedies that are accordingly required must be narrowly and cautiously defined, and comprise mainly negative obligations: the obligation not to incite against the non-resident parent, and the obligation not to violate categorically the principles of his faith and his deep religious feelings in rituals or ceremonies in which the step-parent involves the child.
 These obligations, while far from trivial, curb the step-parent’s freedom only in a relatively limited sense.

 I should emphasize that these obligations are not only legal (and not even mostly legal).
 To reiterate, conceptualizing the relationship between the step-parent and the non-resident parent for the first time here, from the perspective of the fiduciary model, creates a preliminary foundation for the shaping of social expectations regarding the meaning of these relations.
 These expectations can construct norms accompanied by social sanctions.
 Social norms are not foreign to other familial contexts in which fiduciary relations were identified.
-In those contexts, fiduciary is also (and perhaps primarily) known through a framework of social expectations and non-legal remedies.
+In those contexts, fiduciary is also (and perhaps primarily) known through a framework of social expectations and nonlegal remedies.
 As Scott and Scott write in the context of parent–child relationships:

 The utility of parents’ affective bonds and informal social norms in promoting desirable behavior reduces substantially the role for formal legal incentives in mitigating conflicts of interest.
-Moreover, extralegal norms impose much lower costs on both the state's and parents' interests in procreation and child-rearing.
+Moreover, extralegal norms impose much lower costs on both the state’s and parents’ interests in procreation and child-rearing.
 These norms are low-cost/high-benefit instruments for reducing the incidence of self-interested behavior by parents and thus function as substitutes for more intrusive and costly legal constraints.